 Just a quick update: I haven't forgotten about the SSM thread, and I'm still working on it.
 Important projects and everyday work continue to occupy my attention.
 In the meantime, enjoy the following post, a general essay about tznius.

-(Note that much of the following was written months ago, after I saw a round of posts regarding Chareidi ideas of tznius.
+tznius.
 I won't bother linking to the articles and blogs I originally intended to; choose your favorite for the "Heresy mill."
 Also note that I claim no chiddushim in the following, something which I've subsequently learned is frowned upon in the J-Bloggosphere.
 If you need false chiddushim, you'll have to head over to the Heresy-blogs.)

-I've been meaning to discuss the subject of tznius for a while.
 Tznius seems to be one of the great monsters in the Chareidi (and orthodox world in general) closet.
 Because most people don't really understand the concept, they presume it has mostly to do with necklines and sleeve-length, with thickness of stockings and overlong shaitels.
 Many Rabbis seem reluctant to discuss it, and they are flummoxed by even the most innocuous questions on the subject.
 And needless to say, the subject is rehashed over and over on the J-Bloggosphere, where frum, intelligent women try to make sense of it all (and it becomes grist for the Heresy mill.)

 The pasuk says, "He has told you, O man, what is good!
 What does Hashem ask of you but to do justice, to love kindness, and to walk modestly with your G-d" (Micha 6:8).
 The pasuk also teaches, "When a willful sinner comes, shame comes, but modest ones - wisdom" (Mishlei 11:2).

 The first time I saw these two verses, I immediately noticed a problem.
 Where is the mention of women?
 After all, conventional wisdom has it that modesty is primarily a "woman's thing."
 In fact, the verse in Micha talks about justice, which is usually in the realm of men, and the verse in Mishlei talks about wisdom, which is certainly not limited to women.
-So the first question I have is: What does tznius have to do with men?
+So the first question I have is: What does

-There is another problem.
-What does tznius have to do with wisdom at all?
 Tznius is something to do with clothing and women's hair.
 What does it have to do with wisdom?

-When we turn to Chazal, it's clear that held that although tznius may be a trait which is particularly relevant to the realm of women, it also applies to men.
+tznius may be a trait which is particularly relevant to the realm of women, it also applies to men.
 The Sages say, "A scholar must be modest when he eats, when he drinks, when he bathes, etc." (Derech Eretz Zuta 7).
-So a talmid chacham has to be even more particular about tznius than others.
+So a

 But it gets even more confusing.
 Chazal say that a sefer Torah must always remain covered.
 Not only do we keep the Torah safely stored away in an ark, but we even cover it in the few moments between aliyas (see Orach Chaim 139:5).
-The idea behind these laws is tznius; Chazal explicitly refer to the sefer Torah a "modest vessel" (see Ta'anis 16a).
-So even if we're going to extend the idea of tznius to men, what on earth does tznius have to do with a sefer Torah?
+The idea behind these laws is

-The answer to the above questions comes from a different understanding of the concept of tznius than most people have.
+The answer to the above questions comes from a different understanding of the concept of

 Tznius means this: the ability to see beyond the surface.
 A person who possesses this trait is a person with penetrating vision, a person who can see the internal element of any situation rather than be fooled by externalities.

 Unfortunately, we live in a world which focuses on just that – the externalities.
 We live surrounded by a television culture that even glorifies externalities and surface understanding.
-In such a culture, it is particularly difficult to maintain a tznius outlook.
+In such a culture, it is particularly difficult to maintain a

 This answers some of our questions immediately.
 First, we can understand why the concept applies both to men and women.
 Both have the potential to see beyond the surface, to think about and understand the world deeply.
-And we also understand why tznius brings wisdom.
-The wise person is the one who brushes away the shallow analysis that ensnares the minds of fools, accepting only the long and penetrating view of the subject at hand.
+And we also understand why

-It is easy to see how tznius applies to the idea of appearances in general.
-A tznius person is one who understands that the real “me” is not simply his flesh and blood.
+tznius person is one who understands that the real “me” is not simply his flesh and blood.
 It is his real being, his inner essence – his soul.
 It may seem like a paltry matter, but practically it makes an enormous difference.

 For example, when a woman identifies with her real essence, she isn’t quite as concerned with the appearance of her body.
 This is not to say that she shouldn’t care at all.
 Rather, she has the healthy body image of a proud daughter of the Jewish people.